 The SoundBuds Curve don’t isolate noise as well as some other in-ears since their earbuds don’t go very deep in the ear canal.
 On the upside, this makes them more comfortable for longer listening sessions.
 These headphones offer great value for the price and are decent for most use cases.

-They have a versatile and well-balanced sound which makes them perfect for not only all kinds of music genres, but even podcasts or audiobooks.
+They have a versatile and well-balanced sound which makes them great for not only all kinds of music genres, but even podcasts or audiobooks.
 Though it can be a bit tricky to get the twist-to-lock ear-hook fit just right, they provide impressive isolation performance once you get a good seal.
-Their battery lasts for 9 hours, which is enough for a full work day and they charge in under 2 hours.
+Their battery lasts for 9 hours, which is enough for a full work day, and they charge in under 2 hours.

 What the SoundCore Liberty Air lack in flair, they make up for in sound.
-They have outstandingly faithful audio reproduction for wireless in-ear headphones and sound well-balanced.
+They have very faithful audio reproduction for wireless in-ear headphones and sound well-balanced.
 They’re great for all sorts of music genres, from hip-hop to classical.
 The Liberty Air also create a good seal that results in impressive passive isolation, making these headphones well-suited for blocking out the sounds of your everyday commute.